 This is why we believe themes are a better way to create a sustainable portfolio.
 Choosing themes that focus on where the world is going can help investors create a portfolio designed to grow for the future.
-We've identified three primary themes-Climate, Health and Empowerment that will be important to society for many decades to come (Display 3).
-However, these themes are very broad and require investors to clearly define more-specific opportunities.
-Within each category, we've identified 12 sub-themes to further clarify the investment opportunities.
+We've identified three primary themes-Climate, Health and Empowerment-that will be important to society for many decades to come (Display 3).
+However, these themes are very broad and require investors to clearly define more specific opportunities.
+Within each category, we've identified 12 subthemes to further clarify the investment opportunities.
 Sub-themes within climate include, for example, cleaner energy generation, resource efficiency and sustainable transportation.
-Our selected themes and sub-themes rank among some of the most important issues that the world is facing and, as a result, represent a massive long-term investment and social opportunity.
+Our selected themes and sub-themes rank among some of the most important issues that the world is facing and, as a result, represent a massive long-term social and investment opportunity.

-DISPLAY 3: FOCUSING ON SPECIFIC THEMES CAN SHARPEN AN INVESTMENT STRATEGY
+DISPLAY 3: FOCUSING ON SPECIFIC THEMES SHARPENS AN INVESTMENT STRATEGY

-- + Cleaner Energy

-- + Resource Efficiency
+- +Cleaner Energy +Resource Efficiency

-- + Sanitation and Recycling
+- +Sanitation and Recycling +Sustainable Transportation

-- + Sustainable Transportation

-HEALTH
+- HEALTH

-- + Access to Quality Care
+- +Access to Quality Care +Food Security and Clean Water

-- + Medical Innovation
+- +Medical Innovation +Well-Being

-- + Food Security and Clean Water + Well-Being